needle-mirror/com.unity.live-capture/Documentation~/take-system-recording.md

 ## Reviewing a recorded performance

-After recording a Take, tap the button in the bottom right to enter **Review Mode**.
+After recording a Take, tap the button in the bottom right to enter the **Playback** mode.

 ![Timeline Playback Control](images/review-button.png)